-She received her Ph.D from the Screen Cultures Program at Northwestern University, where she wrote her dissertation, Chatter, Reverberation, and the Static in the System: Noise in American Cinema Culture," which won the 2016 Society for Cinema and Media Studies Dissertation Award for the best dissertation submitted to the international organization for film and media scholars.
-She is currently adapting it into a book manuscript.
+She received her Ph.D from the Screen Cultures Program at Northwestern University in 2015.
+Her dissertation, Chatter, Reverberation, and the Static in the System: Noise in American Cinema Culture won the 2016 Society for Cinema and Media Studies Dissertation Award for the best dissertation submitted to the international organization for film and media scholars.

 With her colleague Matthew Porterfield, she teaches a theory and practice filmmaking course.
-Her courses include Intro. to Cinema I and II; Theorizing Popular Culture, an upper-level seminar on the interactions between cultural theory and popular culture; Love and Film, a course on the "philosophy of love" as it applies to film as an art form; a Film Theory course based on the notion of passionate engagement with cinema's basic questions; a course on the history and practice of cinephilia; 21st Century Television Auteurs; Introduction to Writing for Television; and "Mediated Listening" and "Deep Listening," courses on sound and media for undergraduates and graduates, respectively.
+Her courses include Introduction to Cinema I and II; Theorizing Popular Culture, an upper-level seminar on the interactions between cultural theory and popular culture; Love and Film, a course on the "philosophy of love" as it applies to film as an art form; a Film Theory course based on the notion of passionate engagement with cinema's basic questions; a course on the history and practice of cinephilia; 21st Century Television Auteurs; Introduction to Writing for Television; and "Mediated Listening" and "Deep Listening," courses on sound and media for undergraduates and graduates, respectively.

 She was a finalist for the 2012 and 2013 Excellence in Teaching Awards, and the 2016 Undergraduate Advising Award.
 She won this award in 2020.
 She was also a second-round finalist for the Society for Cinema and Media Studies Innovative Pedagogy Award in 2020.
 She is currently a Johns Hopkins-sponsored participant in the Op-Ed Project.